s-matyukevich/bosh-broker/README.md

-## Universal bosh service broker
+## Universal BOSH Service Broker

-Universal bosh service broker can provide any software, that can be deployed by BOSH, as a service for Coud Foundry.
+The Universal BOSH Service Broker can provide any software, which can be deployed by BOSH, as a service for Coud Foundry.

 ### How it works

-When new service instance is creaded (this happens when Cloud Foundry operator executes `cf create-service` command) this broker uses BOSH to deploy new service.
-It actually executes `bosh deploy` command and specifies the deployment manifest, that is generated for this service instance.
-This manifest is generated from a template.
-For each service, that bosh service broker should be able to deploy, manifest template should be created and put into `templates` folder.Each template is actually an usual BOSH manifest, that uses [Go template syntax](https://golang.org/pkg/text/template/) to define some parameters, that will be initialized only at service provision time.
+When a new service instance is created (this happens when a Cloud Foundry operator runs the `cf create-service` command), this broker uses BOSH to deploy the new service.
+It actually executes the `bosh deploy` command and specifies the deployment manifest, which is generated for this service instance.
+The manifest is generated from a template.
+For each service that the BOSH Service Broker should be able to deploy, a manifest template needs to be created and put into the `templates` folder.
+Each template is actually a regular BOSH manifest, which uses the [Go template syntax](https://golang.org/pkg/text/template/) to define some parameters that will be initialized only at service provision time.
 For example:

 ```
 instance_groups: